1. The auditor explicitly excluded very important subjects from the scope of the audit, for instance:

-The same goes for the block height numbers mentioned in the five Audit Reports from November 2016 till March 2017, they are always the last Transaction created in the month or on the day after.
-This makes it very likely that the auditor has seen the same data which are visible on the Blockchain screens.
+The same goes for the block height numbers mentioned in the five Audit Reports from November 2016 till March 2017, they always refer to the last Transaction created in the month or on the day after.
+This makes it very likely that the auditor has seen the same data that are visible on the Blockchain SIMULATOR screens.

 Screenshot of Block Height Number #42801 mentioned in the October 2016 Audit Report.
 Note the Date/Timestamp: 31/10/2016 23:59:58

 This table gives a summary of the Block Height Numbers mentioned in the Audit Reports, the Date/Timestamp of the corresponding Block on the Blockchain Simulator screen and a direct hyperlink to the Block.

 |30 November 2016||84890||01/12/2016 00:00:37||Block height #84890|